samsonmelvinjay-design/OneTagumVision-DP/DEFENSE_PRESENTATION_SCRIPT.md

 **Example Use Case:**
 If Magugpo Poblacion has 28 projects with a Silhouette Score of 0.89, this tells us that projects in this barangay are well-clustered and properly organized.
 If another barangay has a low score, we know we need to review project assignments there.

-**3. Suitability Analytics**

-This evaluates whether project locations are appropriate based on multiple factors.

-**Key Metrics:**
-- **Suitability Distribution** - Categorizes projects as Highly Suitable (80-100), Suitable (60-79), Moderately Suitable (40-59), Marginally Suitable (20-39), or Not Suitable (0-19)
-- **Risk Factor Analysis** - Identifies common risk factors like flood risk, infrastructure gaps, or zoning conflicts
-- **Factor Breakdown** - Shows which of the six factors (zoning, flood risk, infrastructure, elevation, economic alignment, population density) are affecting suitability scores
-- **Suitability by Zone/Barangay** - Shows which areas have the most suitable project locations

-**Example Use Case:**
-If we see that 45 projects have flood risk concerns, city officials can prioritize flood mitigation infrastructure in those areas.
-Or if a barangay consistently shows low suitability scores, it indicates we need to improve infrastructure there before approving new projects.

 **4. Integrated Analytics**